+Policy requires the immediate reporting of any allegation of sexual abuse and/or sexual harassment by a resident that occurred at another facility to the facility's Program Supervisor.
 During the pre-audit, the Auditor was provided a copy of the PREA Notification Log 115.363 which states that the program supervisor or VP of programs must notify the head of the facility or appropriate office of the agency or facility where sexual abuse is alleged to have occurred as soon as possible, but no later than 72 hours from the time the allegation was made.
 The log documents the date/time, person making notification, date of allegation, facility where allegation occurred, facility personnel informed of allegation, method of notification, and a signature block.
-During interviews with both the Vice President of Programs and the Program Supervisor, the Auditor was told they were aware of their duty to report to other facilities any allegation of sexual abuse they may receive.
+During interviews with both the Director of Operations and the Program Supervisor, the Auditor was told they were aware of their duty to report to other facilities any allegation of sexual abuse they may receive.

-As of the date of the audit, the facility reported that they have received no allegation that a resident was abused while confined at another facility and has not received any allegation of sexual abuse from other facilities within the past 12 months.
+As of the date of the audit, the facility reported in the past 12 months they have not received any allegation that a resident was abused while confined at another facility, and has not received any allegation of sexual abuse from other facility.